 Natural light studio portraits

-This TFP model test shoot with Sabrina provided me a great opportunity to test new equipment.
-It also allows me to stay ahead on learning my camera’s abilities and limitations.
+This TFP model test shoot with Sabrina provided me with an excellent opportunity to test new equipment.
+It also allows me to stay ahead in learning my camera’s abilities and limitations.

 As a beginner, you should consider TFP portrait shoots for your portfolio building.
 Ask friends and family to get started.
 Then reach out to your local photography community and find more experienced models to work with.

 Either way, best of luck, and happy shooting!